hyptpc/ml-particle/README.md

 ### 1. Create train data & test data

-Go to "Settings", and "SSH and GPG keys".
 ```sh
 $ root mkrootfile.C
 ```
  and you can create data by Monte-Carlo resolution (tof:0ps, 10ps, 100ps, 500ps / ene:0%, 1%, 10%, 30%) will be added by gaussian and saved to rootfile branches indivisually.

 ### 2. Start learning